Igalia/pflua/doc/icmp-or-tcp-or-udp.md

       if var1 ~= 56710 then return false end
       local var6 = P[20]
       if var6 == 1 then return true end
+      if length < 55 then goto L19 end
+      do
          if var6 ~= 44 then goto L19 end
-      do
-         if length < 55 then return false end if P[54] == 1 then return true end
+         if P[54] == 1 then return true end
          goto L19
       end
 ::L19::
       if var6 == 6 then return true end
+      if length < 55 then goto L17 end
+      do
          if var6 ~= 44 then goto L17 end
-      do
-         if length < 55 then return false end if P[54] == 6 then return true end
+         if P[54] == 6 then return true end
          goto L17
       end